Nicoleha/awards/Readme.md

 ## Specifications

 * Sign in to the application to start using.
-* Upload my pictures to the application.
+* Upload my project to the application.
-* See my profile with all my pictures.
+* Rate/View other people's project.
-* Follow other users and see their pictures on my timeline.
+* View api information of the user.
 * Like a picture and leave a comment on it.

-1. Users can post pics, comment, like and follow their friends,
+1. Users can post projects, comment, and rate other projects,

-2. User can search other users and be able to see their stories and comment or like the pictures.
+2. User can search other users project.

 ## Set Up and Installations